CS413 15 CATS (7.5 ECTS) Term 1

 - Image and video segmentation and texture models.

-- Algorithms for boundary and region segmentation from images and video.
+- Algorithms for boundary and region segmentation from images and video, including foreground detection

 - Pinhole camera models and 3D reconstruction, including the principles image stitching and augmented reality

 - R.C.
 Gonzalez and R.E.
 Woods.
 Digital Image Processing.
 3rd Edition.
 Addison Wesley, 2007.